spatie/laravel-directory-cleanup/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-directory-cleanup.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-directory-cleanup)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-directory-cleanup.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-directory-cleanup)

-This package will cleanup your directories.
-It remove all the files from the specified directories that are older than you've defined in the configuration file.
-The only few things you have to do is to adjust the configuration file and schedule a command that performs the cleanup.
+This package will delete old files from directories.
+You can use a configuration file to specify the maximum age of a file in a certain directory.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).